 In 2000, the Munster Literature Centre organised the first Frank O'Connor International Short Story Festival, an event dedicated to the celebration of the short story and named for one of Cork's most beloved authors.
 The festival showcases readings, literary forums and workshops.

-In 2003, the Munster Literature Centre introduced the Seán Ó’Faoláin Short Story Prize, an annual international short story competition dedicated to one of Ireland's most accomplished story writers and theorists.
-This too is presented during the festival.
+In 2003, the Munster Literature Centre introduced the Seán O’Faoláin International Short Story Prize, an annual international short story competition dedicated to one of Ireland's most accomplished story writers and theorists.
+This year's winning story will be presented during the festival on Saturday 28th.

 Following continued growth and additional funding, the Frank O'Connor International Short Story Award was introduced in 2005, coinciding with Cork's designation as that year's European Capital of Culture.
 The award was recognised as the single biggest prize for a short story collection in the world.